CaoAssignments/guides/jdk17.md

 2. Download Java: [https://download.oracle.com/java/17/archive/jdk-17_windows-x64_bin.exe](https://download.oracle.com/java/17/archive/jdk-17_windows-x64_bin.exe)
 3. When you’ve finished the download, click it and follow the installer.

 4. Re-run `java -version` to verify that you have the correct version.
-If you do not get version 17.x.x.x, follow the instructions under step 5 to set the JDK Path to 17.x.x.x.
+If you do not get version 17 or 17.x.x.x, follow the instructions under step 5 to set the JDK Path to 17.x.x.x.
 5. Type `javac` in the command prompt and see the output.
 If you get `javac is not recognized as an internal or external command`, this means the JDK Path is not set.
 To set it:

     1. Find the location of your Java folder (by default Java is installed in `C:\Program Files\Java`).
 Go to the Java folder, and then go into the bin folder, which is inside the Java folder (by default `bin` can be found at `C:\Program Files\Java\jdk-17.x.x.x`).
 In the bin folder, you should see the files `javac.exe` and `java.exe`.
 Highlight the path and copy it as shown below.